josley88/josley88/readme.md

 <br/>

-I am a Junior at Texas A&M University with a passion for new technologies/frameworks and front-end design.
+I am a Senior at Texas A&M University with a passion for new technologies/frameworks and front-end design.
 I love assembling teams of talented people to develop projects while also having a lot of fun.
 I am currently looking forward to joining a company that values a healthy growth mindset and prioritizes quality over quantity.

 <br/>

 **Some Things About Me:**

 - 👨🏽‍💻 I’m currently leading Team R.O.V.R. in making a puzzle based video game in Unreal Engine
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Dart
-- ⚡️ Fun-Fact: I started
 - 📫 How to reach me: joseph.b.shumway@gmail.com

 <br/>